sthagen/aioli-guestbook-example/README.md

 aioli-guestbook: RESTful HTTP API Example
 ---

-The idea with this example is to show how a CRUD-type RESTful HTTP API package *could* be built with the Aioli Framework.
+The idea with this example is to show how a CRUD-type RESTful HTTP API package can be built with the Aioli Framework.

 Documentation